jefrydco/uirev/readme.md

 * `gulp fonts` to copy all fonts in `./src/assets/scss/fonts` to `./dist/assets/fonts`.

 #### Image
 * `gulp img:hd` to optimize and resize all images in `./src/assets/img/hd` to resolution 1920 x auto.
-It also convert them into **.jpg** format.Then copy the result to `./dist/assets/img/hd`.
+It also convert them into **.jpg** format.
+Then copy the result to `./dist/assets/img/hd`.
 * `gulp img:md` to optimize and resize all images in `./src/assets/img/md` to resolution 1320 x auto.
 It also convert them into **.jpg** format.
 Then copy the result to `./dist/assets/img/md`.
 * `gulp img:sm` to optimize all images in `./src/assets/img/sm` and copy the result to `./dist/assets/img/sm`.
 It doesn't resize and convert anything because I think small image usually used for background pattern, icon and logo.
 * `gulp img` to run all of img command above.